SNEWS2/snewpy/doc/paper.md

 SNOwGLoBES to compute expected event rates before collating the output from SNOwGLoBES into a signal data file per detector per interaction channel.

-Instead of running the complete pipeline, SNEWPY’s modular design means it is easily integrated into other software.
+Instead of using it as a complete simulation pipeline, SNEWPY can also be integrated into other software thanks to its modular design.
 For example, the supernova event generator sntools [@Migenda2021], recently incorporated SNEWPY as a dependency to provide access to a broad range of supernova models and flavor transformations.